1.2.1 Canonical and Civil Organization

 This Administrative Handbook covers many of those activities; describes the interaction between and among the parishes, schools, and archdiocese; contains important operating information; and reflects the core administrative policies, procedures, and guidelines that are expected to be applied throughout the archdiocese.
 The archdiocese provides the administrative guidance and oversight through the departments and services centered at the ACC.
 The parishes of the archdiocese fund a significant portion of the costs of operating the ACC through an annual assessment (under "Banking Relationship," see Archdiocesan Assessment and Special Collections), which is set by the archbishop in consultation with the senior consultative bodies of the archdiocese as a percentage of parish ordinary revenues.

-Although each parish has the right to acquire, retain, administer, and alienate temporal goods by virtue of canon law (see Canons 515 §3, 1255, and 1256), the diocesan bishop is responsible for overseeing carefully the administration of all the goods that belong to the parish, and for the archdiocese, these activities are also governed by the applicable civil laws.
+Although each parish has the right to acquire, retain, administer, and alienate temporal goods by virtue of canon law (see Canons 515 §3, 1255, and 1256), the diocesan bishop is responsible for overseeing carefully the administration of all the goods that belong to the parish.
 In exercising this responsibility, he may issue special instructions within the limits of universal and particular law with due regard for rights, legitimate customs, and circumstances (Canon 1276).
 See the general guidelines on

 Role of the Archbishop

-Fresno, Monterey, Orange, San Bernardino, and San Diego, which are referred to as the suffragan dioceses.
+Fresno, Monterey, Orange, San Bernardino, and San Diego; these are referred to as the suffragan dioceses.
 In that capacity, canon law provides that the archbishop must exercise vigilance on behalf of the Holy See to assure the suffragan dioceses are observing, communicating, and exercising the faith properly and to counsel and report neglect of that standard.
 See e.g., the motu proprio "Vos Estis Lux Mundi" which sets out the responsibilities of the metropolitan in regards to reports of clerical sexual abuse, including allegations involving bishops.
 The metropolitan has no direct administrative control or duties in the suffragan dioceses.
 (Canons 435-438.)

 1.2.1.2 Civil Overview